cliffc2/cliffnotes/README.md

 Check the delegated tokens

-Get your Stake pool key and cert
+Create a Stake pool (key and cert) by hand
 ---

 |   | OSX Terminal |